caiankeller/vorwarts-api/README.md

 ### **If not 😳**

-The most commons(the onlys, to be honest) erros that the app can response is
+The most common errors (the only ones, to be honest) that the application can respond to are

-`404` It means that hasn't found any book in the specifications.
+`404` This means that the application has not found any books in these specifications.

-`406` It means that the groupby selected attribute are not enable.
+`406` This means that the group by selected attribute is not enabled.

-But we response with a beautiful json with the information
+But we responded with a nice json saying what exactly happened.

 ```json
 {